shamedgh/temporal-specialization/README.md

 This will pull the container image and launch it.
 Then, for each application, simply run the following commands, at the command line ---

+**Note: Keep in mind that the analysis time varies depending on the complexity of the application and how large its code base is.
+We have given estimates on how long each takes.
+If it takes long do not worry, it is still running**

 ```
 docker exec -it artifact-eval ./run.sh memcached.libevent
 ```
+**Estimated Time Required: 10 minutes**

 ```
 docker exec -it artifact-eval ./run.sh httpd.apr
 ```
+**Estimated Time Required: 10 minutes**

 ```
 docker exec -it artifact-eval ./run.sh nginx
 ```
+**Estimated Time Required: 90 minutes**

 ```
 docker exec -it artifact-eval ./run.sh lighttpd
 ```
+**Estimated Time Required: 10 minutes**

 ```
 docker exec -it artifact-eval ./run.sh redis-server
 ```
+**Estimated Time Required: 15 minutes**

 The results for the analysis will be stored in the path provided in
 \<full\_path\_of\_results\_dir\>, in the form